 Under Hindson in 2011, the Braves posted the fourth-best finish in the last 20 years with 11 wins since joining the Peach Belt Conference.
-In his time at UNCP, he has coached a CoSIDA Academic All-American, PBC Freshman Player of the Year, Golden Ball Winner, PBC Player of the Year, Daktroncis All-Region player, NSCAA All-Region player, five NCCSIA All-State players, three all-PBC players, three PBC all-tournament players, two PBC all-preseason players, six PBC Players of the Week, six PBC all-academic team players and the team that garnered the sportsmanship award in 2011.
+In his time at UNCP, he has coached a CoSIDA Academic All-American, PBC Freshman Player of the Year, Golden Ball Winner, PBC Player of the Year, two Daktroncis All-Region and NSCAA All-Region players, eight NCCSIA All-State players, five all-PBC players, four PBC all-tournament players, two PBC all-preseason players, eight PBC Players of the Week, nine PBC all-academic team players and the team that garnered the sportsmanship award in 2011.
 He also coached Sam Miles who exited Pembroke in 2014 as one of the most decorated players in school history including accolades as an Elite 15 Award Winner, Disney/NSCAA Player of the Week and NCAA Postgraduate Scholarship selection.

 Clemson amassed 55 victories over the course of Hindson’s tenure, including 14 triumphs over nationally ranked competition (including a road victory over eventual national champion Virginia as interim head coach in 2009), while also booking a pair of NCAA Tournament appearances.
 In just his second season on the coaching staff, the Tigers tallied a 5-game turnaround from the previous campaign, rattling off a 15-6-3 record, an appearance in the 2005 NCAA Final Four and a No. 3 national ranking in the final polls.
 Clemson also advanced to the NCAA Tournament’s Sweet 16 the following season en route to posting a 13-5-2 final record.
 That same season, the Tigers also achieved the nation’s top ranking in the National Soccer Coaches Association Top 25.